webbhuset/elm-json-decode/README.md

 ```
 Nice: we got rid of some `andThen` noise.

-Now let's format the code in a more readable way.
+Now let's format the code in a more readable way:

 ```elm
 user : Decoder User